taylorplewe/zed-axe-linter/README.md

 This is merely the [Zed](https://zed.dev) client for an *already-existing* copy of the Axe Accessibility Linter langauge server executable.
 You will need that executable in order for the extension to work!

+The extension can only find the executable if either
+1. it is called `axe-ls` and lives on your PATH, or
+1. it is located via the environment variable "`AXE_LS_PATH`"

 ### Instructions on how to acquire the language server executable 👉 [tplewe.com/axe-linter-in-neovim](https://tplewe.com/axe-linter-in-neovim)

 As stated by the official VS Code extension, the supported filetypes are: